 Python developers love working with Django because of its feature-rich nature and easy-to-use API.
 Python itself is a developer-friendly language and Django makes using Python for web apps a great choice.
 If your team makes use of these tools, let them know about what you have learned in this tutorial.
 The many benefits of using a continuous deployment pipeline to automatically deploy your Django applications only increase when other team members have access to the information.
 Make deployments to Heroku one less thing for your team to worry about.

-Fikayo Adepoju is a full-stack developer, technical writer, and tech content creator proficient in Web and Mobile technologies and DevOps, with over ten (10) years experience developing scalable distributed applications.
-With over 40 articles written for CircleCI, Twilio, Auth0, and The New Stack blogs and also on his personal Medium page, he loves to share his knowledge to as many developers as would benefit from it.
+Fikayo Adepoju is a LinkedIn Learning (Lynda.com) Author, Full-stack developer, technical writer, and tech content creator proficient in Web and Mobile technologies and DevOps with over 10 years experience developing scalable distributed applications.
+With over 40 articles written for CircleCI, Twilio, Auth0, and The New Stack blogs, and also on his personal Medium page, he loves to share his knowledge to as many developers as would benefit from it.
 You can also check out his video courses on Udemy.